hamvocke/hamvocke.github.io/_posts/2017-09-19-testing-java-microservices.md

 }
 {% endhighlight %}

-Note that this test will only run on your system if you have Firefox installed on the system you run this test on (your local machine, your CI server).
+Note that this test will only run on your system if you have Chrome installed on the system you run this test on (your local machine, your CI server).

 The test is straightforward.
 It spins up the entire Spring application on a random port using `@SpringBootTest`.
-We then instanciate a new Firefox webdriver, tell it to go navigate to the `/hello` endpoint of our microservice and check that it prints "Hello World!" on the browser window.
+We then instanciate a new Chrome webdriver, tell it to go navigate to the `/hello` endpoint of our microservice and check that it prints "Hello World!" on the browser window.
 Cool stuff!

 ### Using RestAssured (Testing via the REST API)
 I know, we already have tests in place that fire some sort of request against our REST API and check that the results are correct.
 Still, none of them is truly end to end.
 The MockMVC tests are "only" integration tests and don't send real HTTP requests against a fully running service.